 The different elements to display can be styled with CSS. you can define an HTML tag to wrap the element with, and a CSS class for this tag.
 Check the documentation for usage.
 You can also check this nice tutorial which gives lots of tips and how-to’s to customize how to display the posts.

 Great to use WordPress as a CMS, and create pages with several categories posts.

-Some users have made videos on how to use the plugin, (thank you! you people are awesome!).
-Check them out here:
+Some users have made videos on how to use the plugin (thank you, you are awesome!), check them out here:

 Support the plugin

 Development is being tracked on GitHub.
 Fork it, code, make a pull request, suggest improvements, etc. over there.
 I dream of the day all of the WordPress plugins will be hosted on Git 🙂